DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 DeLonghi La Specialista Arte Review Overview

 As far as first impressions go, I can’t complain about the size or design of this machine.
-I mean, DeLonghi has packed an array of features into a small – but mighty – package.
+DeLonghi has packed an array of features into a small – but mighty – package.
 Compact as it may be, the La Specialista Arte is equipped with an integrated grinder.

 So, not only are you saving a few extra inches of counter space, you won’t need to cram a separate burr coffee grinder into your kitchen.

-So, is the DeLonghi La Specialista Arte the holy grail of espresso machines?
-Probably not.
 Still, at least you won’t have to search for it in a lost jungle temple!
-That said, you may need to read the rest of my DeLonghi La Specialista Arte review if you want all the nitty-gritty details.
+That said, you may need to explore the rest of my DeLonghi La Specialista Arte review if you want all the nitty-gritty details.

 DeLonghi La Specialista Arte Features

 I wasn’t kidding when I said this machine comes with an array of features, and I plan to talk about them all in my DeLonghi La Specialista Arte review.
+As an added bonus, I’ll discuss my experiences using the machine a little later.

 User Interface

-DeLonghi La Specialista User Interface.
+DeLonghi La Specialista Arte Bedienung

 Appearances aside, the user interface is very intuitive.
 DeLonghi has really embraced the retro vibe with this machine, using all analog controls and slapping a pressure gauge onto the front panel.
 I’m definitely not complaining though.

 For the record, I’m a big fan of pressure gauges on home espresso machines.
 You can picture me holding up a giant foam finger with #1 Fan emblazoned on it as I write this.
-Anyway, as pretty as they may look, they serve a practical purpose too.
+Anyway, as pretty as they may look, manometers serve a practical purpose too.

 You can use the brew pressure gauge to help determine whether you’re grinding your beans too fine or coarse.
 Experienced home baristas may not need this, but it’s a nifty trick for beginners – or for anyone getting the hang of a new machine.